AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-goals/goal-management/update-goals-in-goal-details-panel.md

 ---

-# Mettre à jour des objectifs dans la section Détails de l’objectif dans Objectifs Adobe Workfront
+# Mettre à jour des objectifs dans la section Détails sur l’objectif d’Objectifs Adobe Workfront

 <!--drafted for the goal redesign:
 - change the title for Production to Update goals in the Goal details section in Adobe Workfront Goals.